KnapsackPro/docs.knapsackpro.com/_posts/2021-03-05-run-jest-on-github-actions-with-parallelization.md

 Apart from these two, there are two additional variables defined: `KNAPSACK_PRO_TEST_SUITE_TOKEN_JEST` and `KNAPSACK_PRO_FIXED_QUEUE_SPLIT`.

 `KNAPSACK_PRO_TEST_SUITE_TOKEN_JEST` is a token needed for Knapsack API authorization.
-It's pulled from GitHub secrets set in your project's repository.
-You can access your secrets in the Settings -> Secrets on your repo's GH page.
+Configure it using secrets (*Actions* & *Dependabot*) as described in [GitHub Actions' docs](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

 To view or generate Knapsack API token for your project, head over to [Knapsack User's Dashboard](https://knapsackpro.com/sessions?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=run-jest-on-github-actions-with-parallelization) (you may need to sign up for an account if you don't have one).
 Save your API token in your GitHub Secrets as `KNAPSACK_PRO_TEST_SUITE_TOKEN_JEST`.